ganapakeerthi/HematoVision-Advanced-Blood-Cell-Classification-Using-Transfer-Learning/README.md

 This folder contains all essential files required to run and test the HematoVision project:

-- app.py – Flask web application for classifying blood cell images.
+- "app.py – Flask web application for classifying blood cell images.
-- train_model.py – Script to train the CNN model using transfer learning (VGG16).
+- "train_model.py – Script to train the CNN model using transfer learning (VGG16).
-- BloodCellClassifier.h5 – The trained model file used for prediction.
+- "BloodCellClassifier.h5 – The trained model file used for prediction.
-- .jpg images – Sample blood cell images for testing.
+- ".jpg images – Sample blood cell images for testing.
-- requirements.txt – List of Python libraries to install before running the app.
+- "requirements.txt – List of Python libraries to install before running the app."

 Run app.py to launch the web interface.